volkamerlab/ai_in_chemistry_workshop/resources.md

-## Useful Resources for Machine Learning in Drug Discovery
+## Useful Resources for Machine Learning (ML) in Drug Discovery

 ### Books

 [Data Science from Scratch: First Principles with Python](https://www.amazon.com/Data-Science-Scratch-Principles-Python/dp/1492041130) -
-To apply machine learning in drug discovery, one has to understand data science.
+To apply ML in drug discovery, one has to understand data science.
 This book provides a practical introduction to data science with lots of great code examples.
 It covers Python, statistics, probability, clustering, databases, and some basic machine learning.

 [Machine Learning with PyTorch and Scikit-Learn: Develop machine learning and deep learning models with Python](https://www.amazon.com/Machine-Learning-PyTorch-Scikit-Learn-learning/dp/1801819319) -
-This book is probably the best reference for someone who wants to get started about machine learning.
+This book is probably the best reference for someone who wants to get started with machine learning.
 It covers a wide range of topics from conventional machine learning approaches to recent deep learning advances.

 [Practical Statistics for Data Scientists: 50+ Essential Concepts Using R and Python](https://www.amazon.com/Practical-Statistics-Data-Scientists-Essential/dp/149207294X) -
 To effectively use ML in drug discovery or anywhere else, one needs to understand statistics.
 This book takes a pragmatic approchwith lots of code examples to help readers to explore concenpts.